When your project gets a contractual Modification (MOD) or Extension

 - File the MOD in the Shared Google drive "Contracts" folder - this is the single source of contract truth

-- Notify ca-management, Judy, and Marc of MOD file location via the [email protected] mailing list with Subject line: "NSF new contract MOD 0004"
+- Notify ca-management, the Office Manager, and Marc of MOD file location via the [email protected] mailing list with Subject line: "NSF new contract MOD 0004"

 - Notify the sales team of increased/decreased funds in the Slack channel #sales